pixelsdb/pixels/cpp/README.md

 * `localfs.enable.async.io`: use async IO or sync IO

-Currently the following configuration has the best performance in pixels C++ reader:
+Currently, the following configuration has the best performance in pixels C++ reader:

 ```
 localfs.enable.direct.io=true